MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/memory-problems/dom-leaks-memory-tool-detached-elements.md

 ms.subservice: devtools
 ms.date: 10/20/2024
 ---
-# Debug DOM memory leaks by using the Detached Elements profiling type
+# Debug DOM memory leaks ("Detached elements" profiling type)

 One way to find and display all of the detached elements on a webpage is to use the **Memory** tool's **Detached elements** option button (profiling type), as follows.
 For a comparison of tools to view detached elements, see [Tools for investigating detached elements](./index.md#tools-for-investigating-detached-elements) in _Fix memory problems_.